jasonleinart/blog-site/start-here.md

 ### Content Types Explained

-**[Field Notes](/tag-field-notes/)** - I analyze research papers, industry trends, and emerging patterns.
+**⛺ [Field Notes](/tag-field-notes/)** - I analyze research papers, industry trends, and emerging patterns.
 Think of these as intelligence reports from the AI frontier.

 **[Build Logs](/tag-build-logs/)** - Technical documentation of projects I'm building.
 These show AI integration in practice, not just theory.